 Shaping the Buns (25 min + 20 min proving + 40 min baking)

 - Preheat the oven to 415 F. Line two 11 by 17-inch cookie sheets with parchment paper.

 - Roughly shape each piece of dough into a square, then gently transfer the buns to the prepared trays.
-Don’t worry if they look flat; they’ll puff up as they prove and bake.
+You should have 5 rolls on each tray.
+Don't worry if they look flat; they'll puff up as they prove and bake.
 Leave the buns to prove for about 20 minutes, until they have noticeably increased in size.

-- Bake the ciabatta buns one tray at a time for about 20-25 minutes each.
+- Bake each tray one at a time for about 20-25 minutes each.
 The buns should be crisp, nicely browned, and have an internal temperature of at least 200 F.

 - Let the buns cool completely on a wire rack, then serve.
 Store leftover buns in a zip-top bag at room temperature, or freeze for later.

 - Be sure to use bread flour and not all-purpose for this recipe.
 You will not get the best results with AP.